UBC Wellbeing Strategic Initiative Fund

 APPLYING

 Here are just a few UBC Wellbeing Strategic Initiative-funded projects from last year, supporting UBC's commitment to becoming a health and wellbeing promoting university.
-We look forward to seeing even more great projects this year!

 Project Lead: Campus + Community Planning